falcosecurity/falcosidekick/README.md

   minimumpriority: "debug" # minimum priority of event for using this output, order is emergency|alert|critical|error|warning|notice|informational|debug or "" (default)
   messageformat: 'Alert : rule *{{ .Rule }}* triggered by user *{{ index
     .OutputFields "user.name" }}*' # a Go template to format Slack Text above Attachment, displayed in addition to the output from `SLACK_OUTPUTFORMAT`, see [Slack Message Formatting](#slack-message-formatting) in the README for details.
 If empty, no Text is displayed before Attachment.
+  # checkcert: true # check if ssl certificate of the output is valid (default: true)

 rocketchat:
   webhookurl: "" # Rocketchat WebhookURL (ex: http://XXXX/hooks/YYYY), if not empty, Rocketchat output is enabled